 $12.00 per Additional Vehicle per night (does not include additional RVs)

-$16.00 per BC Senior couple per night (after Labour Day to June 14 only)
+$16.00 per BC Senior couple per night (before June 15th and after Labour Day)

 $8.00 per BC Senior Additional Vehicle per night